 They renovated the large mill wheel of the lower oil mill, which has a diameter of 4.40 m.

-Work was also carried out on the area around the mill, visual axes were cut freely, stairs, plaques, bridges and railings were renewed or renovated.
+Work was also carried out on the area around the mill, visual axes were cut freely, stairs, plaques, bridges and railings were renewed or refurbished.

-In 2014 another Franco-German labor promotion project took place, the second mill wheel was restored, historical foundations exposed, information boards were set up and the old watercourse was renewed.
+In 2014, another Franco-German labor promotion project took place, the second mill wheel was restored, historical foundations were exposed, information boards were set up and the old watercourse was renewed.